valoran-M/C_programming_language/Chapter4-Functions_And_Program_Strucutre/exercises/README.md

     entire string onto the input.
 Should ungets know about buf and bufp, or should it just use getch ungetch ?

+## Exercice 4.8:

+    Suppose that ther will never bo more than one character of pushback.
+Modify getch and ungetch accordingly.